Swimming blog - FLIP TURNS How to correct these 5 common flipturn mistakes?

 Mistake #5 Holding your breath

 Holding your breath while flip turning only means that you get water up your nose.
-As you start to bow blow slowly out through your nose.
+As you start to bow, exhale a little through your nose (should feel like 'humming').
 This will prevent water going up your nose, a very common issue with swimmers learning to flip turn.
+However, you don't want to empty your lungs exhaling, keep the majority of your air inside your lungs so you're not feeling out of breath after each turn.
 It takes practice, so take your time.

 If you find that you can’t master exhaling while flip turning, use a nose clip.
 This will allow you to focus on the turn mechanics and once you have mastered the turn, then you can start working on your exhaling while doing the flip turn.